ax-sh/ax-sh/README.md

 When i do my designs I try to design my work based on the aesthetics, usability and simplicity.

 I am available for hire.
 If I can be of assistance, please do not hesitate to contact me.
-I've got experience with frameworks like React, TailwindCSS, Flask and few others that I enjoy.

 If you've got a project in mind, feel free to contact me.